-- Main exports are iron ore, gold, natural gas, wine, and coal.
+- The main exports are iron ore, gold, natural gas, wine, and coal.

 - Leading industries are agriculture, mining, manufacturing, construction, healthcare, and social assistance.

-- Inventions include the refrigerator, electric drill, surf ski, grain stripper, mechanical sheep shears, instream ore analysis process, ultrasound, wine cask, CPAP mask, didgeridoo, black box flight recorded, spray-on skin, electronic pacemaker, cervical cancer vaccine, and Goggle maps.
+- Inventions include the refrigerator, electric drill, surf ski, grain stripper, mechanical sheep shears, instream ore analysis process, ultrasound, wine cask, CPAP mask, didgeridoo, black box flight recorded, spray-on skin, electronic pacemaker, cervical cancer vaccine, Google maps.

-- Life expectancy 83.5 years, one of the highest in the world.
+- Life expectancy is 83.5 years, one of the highest in the world.

 - The literacy rate is 99%.